ivanbgd/stock-trading-cli-with-async-streams/README.md

         - The sweet spot for the chunk size is again 5, and that yields execution time of `1.2` s.
 - Wrapping `symbols` in `std::sync::Arc` and using `std::thread::scope` provides a working solution that is almost as fast as other fast multithreading solutions.
+- We can conclude that `rayon` and `Tokio` provide equal performance in our case, and the standard library MT solution is more or less of the same speed in our case.
 - A higher CPU utilization can be observed with chunk size of 5 than with chunk size of 128, for example, which is good, as it leads to higher efficiency.
 - All measurements were performed with 503 S&P symbols provided.